alejandrosolf/k8s-practice-lab/README.md

-# Statefulsets
+# Daemonsets
-Before starting the task:

-*   Run the following command:

-        $ ./deploy_sts

 **To check tasks and get secret phrases run:**

-    $ ./checker -course 'kubernetes' -course-version 'statefulsets' -test-suite 'statefulset'
+    $ ./checker -course 'kubernetes' -course-version 'daemonsets' -test-suite 'daemonset'

-**NOTE:** before running check after each task make sure that statefulset is up and all replicas are also running.
+**NOTE:** before running check after each task make sure that daemonset or nodes are up and running.

 **Task 1:**

-Create a new StatefulSet:
+Create a new node and set up `worker` role for it.

+**Do not forget to copy secret phrase, test will fail after task 5.**

+**Task 2:**

+Taint your nodes.

     Requirements:
-     Name: random-generator
-     Image: sbeliakou/random-generator:1
-     Namespace: default
-     Replicas: 3
-     Service: random-generator
-     Labels: app=random-generator
+    control-plane:
+    key: node-role.kubernetes.io/control-plane
+    effect: NoSchedule
+    worker:
+    key: node-role.kubernetes.io/worker
+    effect: NoSchedule

-**Do not forget to copy secret phrase, test will fail after task 3.**
+**Do not forget to copy secret phrase, test will fail after task 6.**

-**Task 2:**

-Add volumeClaimTemplates to `random-generator` sts.
-Recreate statefulset if it’s needed.

-    Name: logs
-    mountPath: /logs
-    Capacity: 10Mi
-    accessMode: ReadWriteOnce

 **Task 3:**

-Update container’s image to version 2.
+Deploy daemonset

+    Requirements:
+    Name: fluentd-elasticsearch
+    Image: quay.io/fluentd_elasticsearch/fluentd:v2.5.2

-_Please pay attention to the way how StatefulSet recreates pods.
-It starts from 2 and goes to 0._
+_Please pay attention how many pods were created and why._

+**Do not forget to copy secret phrase, test will fail after next task.**

 **Task 4:**

-Run any test pod.
-Using nslookup check the record of random-generator service.
-Save the output of the above commands to `$HOME/k8s_sts.txt`

-    nslookup random-generator-0.random-generator.default.svc.cluster.local
-    nslookup random-generator-1.random-generator.default.svc.cluster.local
-    nslookup random-generator-3.random-generator.default.svc.cluster.local
+Modify `fluentd-elasticsearch` DaemonSet to ensure that pods run on every node.**You should change only DaemonSet configuration!**

+**Do not forget to copy secret phrase, test will fail after next task.**

+**Task 5:**

+Create one more node and set up `worker` role for it.

+_Please pay attention on number of pods._

+**Do not forget to copy secret phrase, test will fail after task 6.**

+**Task 6:**

+**jq utility should be installed before running checker!**

+*   Get details of nodes in JSON format and save it to `$HOME/nodes-info.json` file.
+*   Delete all `worker` nodes.
+*   Untaint `control-plane` node.
+*   Remove `fluentd-elasticsearch` DaemonSet.

-This is it with statefulsets.
-To remove auomatically privisioned resources run:
+This is it with DaemonSets.

-    $ ./delete_sts

-And don't forget to clean up everything else